xzuyn/ROCm-Guides/aitextgen/README.md

 `exit()`

 ## Step 16 (Option 2):
-Go back into the main koyhya_ss directory.
+Go back into the main aitextgen-fork directory.

 Run this command:
 `cd ../`